jacobcantwell/kinesisvideo-raspberrypi/README.md

 This script works with the official raspberry pi camera or an external USB camera plugged into the Raspberry Pi.

+### AWS IAM

+An IAM user with programatic access is required to

 ## AWS CLI

 ### Installing the AWS CLI